Updated: 4 days ago

 Practice good biosecurity: wear disposable gloves and protective outerwear when working with infected horses and wash you hands following handling

-Previously believed to be a disease of California and the Southwest, pigeon fever has been diagnosed in horses throughout the United States and is being seen year-round.
-Unfortunately there is currently no licensed vaccine available on the market.
-Diligent management of your horse, in addition to early veterinarian involvement when symptoms arise, can help to minimize the impact of the disease on your horse and the rest of the herd.
+Previously believed to be a disease of California and the Southwest, Pigeon Fever has been diagnosed in horses throughout the United States and is being seen year-round.
+There is currently a conditionally licensed vaccine available with further research being done to determine its efficacy.
+Most importantly, diligent management of your horse, in addition to early veterinarian involvement when symptoms arise, can help to minimize the impact of the disease on your horse and the rest of the herd.

 Check out this video from UC Davis Veterinary Hospital of a horse who was successfully treated for an internal abscess